Onelightayear/Onelightayear.github.io/particle_tango.md

 where x is a general variable.
 This formula is a continuos definition of an average of the data.
 If you have some discrete points $A_i$ each weighing $p_i$, you get this:
 $$\braket{A}=\frac{\sum_i A_i\cdot p_i}{\sum_i p_i}$$
 And the last formula is exactly what we need in our case.
 If we take Boltzmann formulation of the statistical weight, we get that $$p_i = exp({-(E_i-E_{min})/k_BT})=exp({-(E_i-E_{min})/T})$$
-Actually it is the formula I doubt the most, but the general results I get by using it correlate with the behaviour of the system that I see and it doesn't show anything inadequate about it.
+Actually it is the formula I doubt the most, but the general results I get by using it correlate with the behavior of the system that I see and it doesn't show anything inadequate about it.

 Now for any property of the system we can get it's average:
 $$\braket{A}=\frac{\sum_iA_i\cdot exp({-(E_i-E_{min})/k_BT})}{\sum_i exp({-(E_i-E_{min})/k_BT})}$$